Richardsl/heatmap-calendar-obsidian/README.md

 ## Colors:
-You don't need to supply any colors, the calendar used green by default, just like Github.
+You don't need to supply any colors, the calendar uses green by default, just like Github.
 If you do supply colors, the first index will be considered the default color.

 Add a custom color to each event by specifying the name you gave the color, if you want.
 You can even use multiple colors in the same calendar, just use different colors for different events.

+The color schemes used in the examples was created at [leonardocolor.io](https://leonardocolor.io).

 ## Notes: